theupdateframework/specification/tuf-spec.md

     * **3.3.2**.
 The version number of the trusted snapshot metadata file, if any, MUST be less than or equal to the version number of the new snapshot metadata file.
-If the new snapshot metadata file is older than the trusted metadata file, discard it and report the potential rollback attack.
+If the new snapshot metadata file is older than the trusted metadata file, discard it, abort the update cycle, and report the potential rollback attack.

     * **3.3.3**.
 The version number of the targets metadata file, and all delegated targets metadata files (if any), in the trusted snapshot metadata